epics-extensions/EPNix/doc/ioc/tutorials/getting-started.md

 # Adding dependencies

-You now should have all the tools you need to have a self-contained EPICS IOC.
+You now have all the tools you need to have a self-contained EPICS IOC, but it's quite useful to depend on modules from the community.

-However, it's quite useful to depend on code from the community, and EPNix provides a quick way to do it.
+EPNix provides a way to do it.

-The first step is to look at the documentation, either the `epnix-ioc(5)` man page, under the "AVAILABLE PACKAGES" section, or in the documentation book, under the "Available packages" page.
+The first step is to examine the documentation, either the `epnix-ioc(5)` man page, under the "AVAILABLE PACKAGES" section, or in the documentation book, under the "Available packages" page.

 If the package exists, you can add this bit to your `flake.nix` file.